rconradharris/rconradharris.github.com/_posts/2011-06-14-the-nose-profiling-rabbit-hole.markdown

     print "got here => ", plugin  # RCH

-So, after some carefully placed `print`s and `raise`s, I finally traced the problem to the profile plugin's `is_available()` function which, oddly, was returning `False`.
+So, after some carefully placed `prints` and `raises`, I finally traced the problem to the profile plugin's `is_available()` function which, oddly, was returning `False`.

-This is particularly strange since `is_available` is determined by trying to import [`hotshot`](http://docs.python.org/library/hotshot.html) (a Python profiler) and [`pstats`](http://docs.python.org/library/profile.html) (a profile statistics helper), and both of these are part of the standard library.
+This is particularly strange since the availability is determined by trying to import [`hotshot`](http://docs.python.org/library/hotshot.html) (a Python profiler) and [`pstats`](http://docs.python.org/library/profile.html) (a profile statistics helper), and both of these are part of the standard library.
 Looking more carefully, I noticed that the import was swallowing `ImportError` exceptions,